 This year's course has been designed with the following aims and objectives.

-- To continue the training in Real Analysis required by future mathematics courses
+- To continue the training in Real Analysis required by future mathe0matics courses

-- To teach mathematical techniques and their applications in applied mathematics and physics including: Vector Calculus, Fourier methods, Separation of Variables, Variational Principles, Complex Variable Theory
+- To teach mathematical techniques and their applications in applied mathematics and physics including: Vector Calculus, Fourier methods, Separation of Variables and Complex Variable Theory

 - To teach concepts in the three areas of fundamental physics: Electromagnetism, Quantum Mechanics and Statistical Mechanics